jakeaustin/sample_app/README.md

 == README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is the sample application for the Ruby on Rails tutorial by Michael Hartl It doesn't do much at this moment

-* Ruby version
+* Ruby version 1.9.3

 * System dependencies